jaxolv/brazilian-e-commerce/docs/IMPORT_DATA.md

 If using PostgreSQL, go to the created database and locate the tables you just created.

 Right-click each one and look for the import option.
 It might be labeled `Import/Export Data...`, as shown in the image below, or simply `Import...`, depending on your RDBMS.
+Do it in the same order that you created the tables before.

 ![Image 2](/images/100627.png)